Take a look below at some of the events we have hosted in the past and others that our members have taken part in.

 Held: June 25th, 2020

 One of our members, Dr. Ryan Clutterbuck, presented for the Coach2Coach online speaker series hosted by Football Manitoba.

 Dr. Clutterbuck spoke on National Team Offensive Systems on Thursday, June 25th at 6:30 Central Time.

 On June 17th, 2020, Centre member Dr. Laura Cousens spoke at the online monthly Women in Leadership meeting.
 Dr. Cousens shared her insights on how she bridges leadership and value-driven initiatives to create opportunities for women and disadvantaged groups in society using examples from her career in academia and parks and recreation.

 Physical Literacy Movement Preparation – Coach Workshop

-On February 9th, 2020, Centre Coordinator Cole McClean hosted a coaches workshop to showcase Physical Literacy Movement Preparation.
-Physical Literacy Movement Preparation is an enhanced training program performed as a warm up before practices and games to improve performance and durability.
+On February 9th, 2020, Centre Coordinator Cole McClean hosted a Coach Workshop to showcase Physical Literacy Movement Preparation.
+Physical Literacy Movement Preparation is an enhanced training program performed as a warmup before practices and games to improve performance and durability.

 Participants completed two e-Learning modules before their mentor-led practical in-person peer teaching session supported by instructional materials.